alexhokl/notes/dotnet.md

     and it is not a concern in token-based authentication even the token could be saved in local storage

+##### Paths

+- `IHostingEnvironment.ContentRootPath` points to the directory of the web deployment
+  - `${IHostingEnvironment.ContentRootPath}/bin` points to the directory of containing DLLs
+- `IHostingEnvironment.WebRootPath` generally points to `wwwroot` directory and may not available in every application

 ### Entity Framework (EF)

 ##### Useful Libraries